sahilsaleem2907/FaceDetectionApp/README.md

 - Simply clone the project onto your pc and then once the project is open
 - Change the "IP ADDRESS" to your "PC IP ADDRESS"

-- Then if the app is run it will work.(Build on Android 10)
+- Then run the app

+(Build on Android 10)